mlaizure/dragonfly/README.md

 * Each file will have a number, which is the total number of commits that had the words "fix", "bug", or "issue"

-* dragonfly will also return a png file, containing a visualization of the json data
+* dragonfly can also return a png file, containing a visualization of the json data

+* dragonfly can also print the data to standard out

 ## Installation